The phrase the number of requires a singular verb. The phrase a number of requires a plural verb.

-A number of protestors are gathering outside the capitol building today.
+- A number of protesters are gathering outside the capitol building today.

 When you see either phrase – “the number of” or “a number of” – disregard the number of the noun following it because that noun will always be plural.
 To ensure that you don’t mistake the noun inside the prepositional phrase for the subject, always cross out prepositional phrases:

 The noun following the number of does not impact the verb because the subject of the sentence is number, which is singular.
 The noun following a number of will always be plural, because a number of means “several.”